Table of Contents

 PHP-FPM on the other hand Provides better security due to the processes being isolated and more tightly managed.
 Furthermore, it allows easier logging and tracking of process activities.

-Is PHP-FPM compatible with both Nginx and Apache web servers?
+Is PHP-FPM Compatible with Both Nginx and Apache Web Servers?

 Compatible with Nginx

-Nginx cannot process PHP scripts directly, so it needs to use PHP-FPM to handle PHP requests.
+Nginx can't process PHP scripts directly, so it needs to use PHP-FPM to handle PHP requests.
 Nginx will forward requests to PHP-FPM via the FastCGI protocol.
 Typical configuration includes setting fastcgi_pass to specify the address and port that PHP-FPM listens on.

 Compatible with Apache